tomasciar/Squad-Bot/README.md

 # Squad-Bot
-Discord bot for games to play while idling.
+Discord bot for games to play while idling. *Note*: The bot only works while I'm running it on my computer (for now).

 List of (slash) commands:

 ## /madlibs
 Parameters: `person1`, `person2`, `number`, `adjective`, `verb`, `noun`, `occupation`, `location`, `food`, `weapon` (all strings). <br />